utdata/rwd-food-desert/README.md

 `in2csv ../data-raw/DataDownload2015.xlsx --sheet "Food Access Research Atlas" -y 200 > food_access.csv`

-- We should also convert the record layout too:
+- We should also convert the record layout for reference purposes:

-`in2csv ../data-raw/DataDownload2015.xlsx --sheet "Variable Lookup" -y 200 > record_layout.csv`
+`in2csv ../data-raw/DataDownload2015.xlsx --sheet "Variable Lookup" > record_layout.csv`

 - Next is to get a list of columns names in the **food_access.csv** file so we know what we are looking at: